 Quality management: management level

-Effective quality management should ensure the right checks and processes are in place so that the product is fit for purpose and we understand its impact on the European Statistical System’s (ESS) quality dimensions.
+Effective quality management should ensure the right checks and processes are in place so that the product is fit for purpose and we understand its impact on the European Statistical System’s (ESS) quality dimensions (pdf, 157KB).
 Some examples of processes to support quality management are as follows:

 - process maps: a map of the processes for each statistical release and the Quality Assurance (QA) required at each stage